 Another Consideration—Fostering to Adopt

-Similarly to fostering a child with the goal of family reunification, families interested in fostering to adopt must pass similar requirements and take many of the same steps in order to be considered.
+Similarly to fostering a child with the goal of family reunification, families interested in fostering to adopt must pass similar requirements and take many of the same steps to be considered.
 The Florida Department of Children and Families offers answers to frequently asked questions for those interested in fostering to adopt.

 The article, “Adoption Agencies in Florida” provides links to all of the options families in Florida may want to consider as you decide what type of adoption will work best for your situation.
 Additionally, Adoption.com’s photo listing for the state of Florida is just one resource for you to get acquainted with the thousands of children who are cleared for Adoption in Florida.

 An Adoption.com article offers this advice on the post-placement period for fostering, “You will want to prepare your home to ensure it’s move-in ready and has been modified, if necessary, to accommodate any special needs your foster child may have.
 Moving into a new home and a new family can be a traumatic experience, try and make your foster child’s environment warm and welcoming by doing your homework in advance to get to know some of his/her likes and dislikes—from favorite colors to favorite toys to having some favorite music and shows on hand. …You should make sure to work with your caseworker and your foster child’s educational providers—especially if they will be transferring to a new district.
-Planning ahead will help to make the transition much easier.”
+Planning will help to make the transition much easier.”